 - Using a 1½ Tablespoon cookie scoop (medium, size 40), portion 6 scoops of dough out onto a parchment lined rimmed baking sheet.

-- Bake one sheet of lemon white chocolate cookies at a time for 9-10 minutes.
+- Bake one sheet of cookies at a time for 9-10 minutes.
 Cookies should still be pale, just turning golden brown on the bottom and somewhat soft in the center.
 They will continue to cook on the hot baking sheet and will firm up as they cool.

 - Immediately after removing cookies from oven, place a round cookie cutter or the rim of a wide drinking glass around each baked cookie and gently swirl the edges of the cookie.
 This will push the cookie into a uniformly round shape.